ibnufajar1994/ELT-PROJECT/README.md

 - This is critical as we need to track our daily business performance
 - Should be refreshed during off-peak hours (preferably after midnight)
+- This includes new bookings, modifications, and cancellations

+2. Booking Transactions (Flight & Hotel)
+ - Need daily updates
+ - This is critical as we need to track our daily business performance
+ - Should be refreshed during off-peak hours (preferably after midnight)
+ - This includes new bookings, modifications, and cancellations

+3. Customer Data
+ - Daily updates would be ideal
+ - New customer registrations and profile updates
+ - Customer preference changes
+ - Contact information updates
+ - Reference Data

+4. Airlines and Aircraft Information: Weekly updates
+5. Hotel Information: Weekly updates
+ - These don't change very frequently but need to be current

+## Declare Grain ##

-- This includes new bookings, modifications, and cancellations he level of detail at which data is stored in a fact table.
+  The level of detail at which data is stored in a fact table.
 When we declare the grain, we’re essentially specifying what one row in a fact table represents.
 This decision is critical because it affects the granularity of the data, the types of analysis that can be performed, and the overall size of the Data Warehouse.
 From the selected business process above, we can declare the grain as follow:

 1. **Flight Transaction Grain:**
-   **Grain:** A single data represented  one seat booking on a flight for one trip by one customer.
+   **Grain:** A single data represented  One row per flight booking per customer per trip

    **Dimension:**
  - Aircrafts